-API Guide
+API Developper Guide

-Product Offering Qualification
+Serviceability

-March 2018
+July 2018

 Disclaimer

 This API Guide describes a set of APIs that may be implemented on one or more Interface Reference Points (IRPs) of the LSO Reference Architecture, as defined in MEF 55.
 THIS API GUIDE IS NOT A MEF SPECIFICATION.
 THEREFORE THIS API GUIDE AND ITS CONTENTS ARE NOT SUBJECT TO THE PATENT LICENSING COMMITMENTS FOR FINAL SPECIFICATIONS CONTAINED IN THE INTELLECTUAL PROPERTY RIGHTS POLICY PROVISIONS OF MEF’S BYLAWS.